 Sales

-Pipeline/CRM analysis, deal-risk flagging, and deal status diagnosis
+Pipeline/CRM analysis, deal-risk flagging, qualification, forecasting, next actions, and deal status diagnosis

-Use AI to analyze pipeline, CRM data, and sales call transcripts quickly—spotting risk signals, stakeholder dynamics, urgency, forecasting changes, and diagnosing why specific deals stall—to recommend next-best actions in minutes rather than hours.
+Use AI to analyze pipeline, CRM data, sales emails, and call transcripts quickly—spotting risk signals, stakeholder dynamics, champion strength, urgency, qualification gaps, forecasting changes, stalled deals, likely close outcomes, and recommended next-best actions—while generating review-ready summaries and manager inspection queues in minutes rather than hours.

 Why the human is still essential here